SkillsWorkflow/Documentation/SkillsWorkflow/docs/design/lists.md

 - Lists should have coloured fields for easier reading and identification.
 - Horizontal lines should be eliminated
-- Vertical lines are dotted
+- Vertical lines should be barely visible
 - Editable fields should show a placeholder
-- Mandatory unfilled fileds should show as pink, using the same form rules
+- Mandatory unfilled fields should show as pink, using the same form rules

 <figure>